MAHALAKSHMImahalakshmi/rolesAnsibleRoboshop/README.md

 - ❌ **Error Handling Oversights:** I forgot to use ignore_errors or didn't check task results, so my playbook stopped on predictable errors.
   - 🛡️ **Fix:** I used ignore_errors and registered outputs, then added when conditions to handle errors gracefully and keep the playbook running.

+✨ **Every mistake was a learning opportunity!
+Now my project is easier to use, more reliable, and much more fun to share.**

+---

 ## Credits 🙏
 - Inspired by Roboshop microservices architecture.